magicleap/developer-portal-docs/docs/guides/arcloud/ova.md

   </TabItem>
 </Tabs>

-If virtualization is **not** enabled, follow these steps to enabled it:
+If virtualization is **not** enabled, follow these steps to enable it:

 <Tabs groupId="host-machines">
   <TabItem value="generic" label="Generic Steps" default>